How to Transfer Files from Android to PC — Wireless Methods

 • Requires driver installation that can fail or be wiped by Windows Update

-• No upload capability from PC to phone in some Android versions
+• No reliable upload capability from PC to phone in some Android versions

-AnExplorer's wireless methods avoid all of these by using standard network protocols your PC already understands — HTTP, FTP, SMB — without any Android-specific drivers.
+AnExplorer's Device Connect avoids all of these by using a standard HTTP server your PC's browser already understands — no Android-specific drivers needed.

-• Robocopy (built into Windows): robocopy Z:\DCIM\Camera C:\Photos\Android /MIR — mirrors your phone camera folder to your PC
+• Robocopy (built into Windows): robocopy C:\Photos\Android \\phone-share\DCIM /MIR — mirrors a folder

-• File History: Windows File History can back up from mapped network drives in some configurations
+• File History: Windows File History can back up to/from network shares

 Large File Transfer Tips